Pulkit-Khandelwal/exvivo-image-analysis/exvivo-segm-demo-docker.md

 `docker run --gpus all --privileged -v /data/username/:/data/exvivo/ -it pulks/docker_hippogang_exvivo_segm:v1.1.0 /bin/bash -c "bash /src/commands_nnunet_inference.sh" `

 #### Voila! check the output!
-It takes arounf 15-20 minute to run the inference.
+It takes around 15-20 minute to run the inference.
 You should see a folder in your local machine at the path:
 `/your/path/to/data_for_inference/output_from_nnunet_inference`

 ## That's it!
 It is quite easy!